CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 The immediate bundle loader already has the necessary logic for initializing this data storage, but it is guarded by a conditional that it should not be.
 The resolution for this component is to simply pull the initialization outside of that conditional. (`BundlePrivate::Start0`)

-As the lazy bundle loader completely lacks initialization code, it will need to be copied from the immediate bundle loader and be placed such that it runs once, after the object file is loaded into memory and before the bundle activator is run. (`scrimpl::GetComponentCreatorDeletors`)
+As the lazy bundle loader completely lacks initialization code, it will need to be copied from the immediate bundle loader and be placed such that it runs once, after the bundle is loaded into memory but before the bundle activator is run. (`scrimpl::GetComponentCreatorDeletors`)

 If initialization fails, for example because the symbols do not exist in the bundle, an error will be logged and initialization will continue.
 The bundle signature check should prevent corrupted bundles from loading.
 Not failing will allow existing DS bundles that were built before this fix to still be loaded and used.